algorithmiaio/dev-center/_pages/platform/customizing-api-keys.md

   - /basics/customizing-api-keys/
 ---

-To call algorithms and interact with the Data API, you'll use an API key to authenticate.
+To call algorithms and interact with the Data API, you'll use an API key for authenticatication.

-**Note:** You can also create new API keys, and customize API access.
+This guide will show how to create new API keys, and customize API access to suit your security needs.

 {% include toc.html %}